electro-framework/todomvc/Readme.md

 # Electro TodoMVC Example

 > *Electro* is a modern PHP web framework for developing web applications and websites.
-You can check here about Electro Framework
+You can check [here](https://github.com/electro-framework/electro) about Electro Framework

-**This repository provides a standard installation of the framework.
+**This repository provides a example [TodoMVC](http://todomvc.com/) of the framework.
-Use it as a starting point for developing a project based on Electro.**
+Use it to know project based on Electro.**

 ## Installation